-My third tip is targeting French companies that have headquarters in France and have an international presence.
-You can have a look at the CAC 40 list (https://en.wikipedia.org/wiki/CAC_40).
-It’s the biggest private companies and big multinational groups that are on the stock market.
+You can target big international French companies that have headquarters in France.
+Have a look at the CAC 40 list.
+It’s the 40 biggest private companies and big multinational groups that are on the stock market.
 You can also target other companies in France with an international presence.

-5. Work as a freelance and work wherever you like!
+5. Become a freelancer and work wherever you like!

 7. Work for yourself (microentreprise status)

 You can do almost anything as a consultant/ coach/ counselor and you could provide services targeting English-speaking communities in France.
-If it's not possible to work for a French organization (until your French is up to scratch) why not make the most of your advantage in English.
-If you have an interest, a skill, a passion...why not give it a go.
-Moving to a new country it could be a good opportunity to reinvent yourself!
-If you like cooking, for example, you could provide bakery workshops for French kids who want to learn English.
-French parents will love it because they want their kids able to speak English or keep practicing English (if they spend time abroad)!
-And how could the kids not love a bakery workshop?!
+If it's not possible for you to work for a French organisation, because you are still learning the language, why not use English for your advantage.
+If you have an interest, a skill, a passion for something, why not give it a go?
+Moving to a new country could be a good opportunity to reinvent yourself!
+If you like cooking, for example, you could provide workshops for French kids who want to learn English.
+French parents will love it because they want their kids to be able to speak English.

 8. Translate your resume/CV

 Having a French CV is nearly a must if you are applying to any jobs in France.
-You can always lie a little bit but don't exaggerate, this could set you up for embarrassment during the interview process and could hurt your chances for future opportunities at the company.
+You can always lie a little bit but don't exaggerate too much, it could set you up for embarrassment during the interview process and could hurt your chances for future opportunities at the company.

-For regulated professions, you need to get an equivalency certification that is recognized in France through the CIEP.
-You may be required to take additional courses to practice in France.
-In some cases, your degrees or experience may not be recognized at all, which, I know, is extremely frustrating.
+For regulated professions, you need to get an academic and professional recognition of your qualifications from ENIC-NARIC.
+You may be required to take additional courses to be able to work in France.
+In some cases, your degrees or experience may not be recognized at all, which can be extremely frustrating.

-For effective networking in France, you should be very clear on what your qualifications are, what you want to do and speak to everyone you meet.
-It’s not easy and I know that it’s not always comfortable but it works.
+To network effectively in France, you should be very clear about your qualifications, what you want to do and speak to everyone you meet.
+It’s not easy and for sure not always comfortable but it works.
 Never pass on an opportunity to go to networking events where professionals come together to share their experiences and learn more about the professional environment.
-Even if you don't meet someone in your exact field of work, you may meet someone who can introduce you to others (and being introduced by other ups the trust levels!).
-Also, one contact often leads to another and you never know when you'll meet someone who is looking for the same things you are offering.
+Even if you don't meet someone in your exact field, you may meet someone who can introduce you to others (and being introduced is the best you can ask for).
+Also, one contact often leads to another and you never know when you'll meet someone who is looking for the same thing you are offering.

-Finding a job in France can be really tough and most of the time, it takes over 6 months for English-speaking people to find it.
-Another possibility can be doing a year’s study in an English speaking master’s program and get an internship at the end of your program.
+Finding a job in France can be really tough and most of the time it takes more than 6 months.
+Another possibility is to study in an English speaking master’s program and get an internship at the end of your program.
 After the internship you have better chances to enter the job market.